 “Re-think our tradition and strive to create an avant-garde cuisine’ is the motto of the place.
-Science meets engaging, stimulating and triggering dining at this Michelin-starred joint.
-Funky Gourmet’s chefs push boundaries with unique textures, shapes and tastes thanks to experimentation with molecular menus.
+Science meets engaging, stimulating, and triggering dining at this Michelin-starred joint.
+Funky Gourmet’s chefs push boundaries with unique textures, shapes, and tastes thanks to experimentation with molecular menus.
 Keep in mind that such unique experiences like The Cuttlefish Oreo comes with a blowout price.

 Opened in 1957, Strofi is set in a prime location next to the iconic Acropolis rock.
 Indeed, the view of the Acropolis from Strofi’s roof terrace is among the most impressive you can get.
-Expect traditional Greek dishes in this high-end reastaurant, including meze and the the roast lamb wrapped in vine leaves & stuffed with Greek cheese.
+Expect traditional Greek dishes in this high-end restaurant, including meze and the roast lamb wrapped in vine leaves & stuffed with Greek cheese.